Jaehoon Hahm

 I'm currently working on:

-1. Optimal transport for local geometry preserving Diffusion/Flow/Markov matching
+1. Optimal transport for local geometry preserving Diffusion/Flow/Energy-based models

-Feel free to contact me via email for any exciting collaboration!
+Feel free to contact me via email for any collaboration!
+Email: jh141@illinois.edu

 Preprints